dfmorrison/pyactup/doc/index.rst

 For some esoteric purposes when a chunk’s activation is computed repeatedly at the same time it may be desired to have all these same-time activations of a chunk use the same sample of activation noise.
-While this is rarely needed, when it is the ``fixed_noise`` context manager can be used.
+While this is rarely needed, and best avoided unless absolutely necessary, when it is needed the ``fixed_noise`` context manager can be used.

 Note that setting the ``noise`` parameter to zero results in supplying no noise to the activation.
 This does not quite make operation of